Popular Queries

 In 2018, the Company’s partnership with UNESCO and the IUPAC reached a new milestone as the first session of the IUPAC Summer School on Green Chemistry kicked off in Venice, Italy.

 Since then, sessions have been held annually with PhosAgro’s support, attracting hundreds of young talented scholars from emerging and transition economies.
-Over the past few years, three events took place at Ca’ Foscari University of Venice and the University of Dar es Salaam, bringing together over 350 young specialists and 50 world-class teachers from 60 countries.
+Over the years, six events took place at Ca’ Foscari University of Venice and the University of Dar es Salaam, bringing together over 800 young specialists and 60 world-class lecturers from 75 countries.

 Projects in the framework of the International Year of the Periodic Table (IYPT2019)